conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

 that has information about things like the operating system, architecture, compiler and build configuration.
-When you call a Conan command setting the ``--profile`` argument, Conan will take all the information from the profile and apply it to the packages you want to build or instal.
+When you call a Conan command setting the ``--profile`` argument, Conan will take all the information from the profile and apply it to the packages you want to build or install.
 If you don't specify that argument it's equivalent to call it with ``--profile=default``.
 These two commands will behave exactly the same:

 .. code-block:: bash